Unleash/unleash/website/docs/user_guide/create-feature-toggle.md

 title: How to create a feature toggle
 ---

+Steps revisited:

+1. Pick a project.
+2. Create a feature. (including impression data)
+3. Pick an environment.
+4. Add (and configure) a strategy.
+5. Enable the toggle.
+6. Add strategy constraints and segmentation
+7. Add feature variants.

 In this guide you will learn how to create your first feature toggle using Unleash.

 ## Step 1: Click the “create feature toggle” button {#step-1-click-the-create-feature-toggle-button}